 If there are any places you love that we missed—let us know!
 Thanks for your unique contribution to our amazing community of Hosts and Renters!

 Uchi – We cannot emphasize how good Uchi is.
 If you like sushi, you’re going to love this place.
 If you don’t like suchi- you’re probably still going to like this place.
 It is hands down the best sushi in Austin— and easily rivals other top sushi joints like Nobu.
 Uchi is situated in a fun yet intimate bungalow that transports you to Japan.
-The uni is on point, but you literally cannot go wrong with anything on the menu.
+The uni and toro is on point, but you literally cannot go wrong with anything on the menu.

 Perlas Seafood Bar – Think: Rose and oysters and you have Perla’s.
 This fun seafood eatery is located on South Congress among a variety of other old school Austin shops and restaurants.
 The legendary Anthony Bourdain once visited.
 Perla’s has a beautiful patio that gets packed.
 Be sure to either make reservations or get there early.
 Highly recommend for #roseallday!